 Many new commercial and housing properties were built in Durham in 2015, but are yet to be occupied.
-With double or triple the number of available commercial or professional sites built into the new Mill Plaza proposal, and as-yet no waiting list of residents and businesses for the just-constructed sites downtown, what is the guarantee that they would fill?
+With double or triple the number of available commercial or professional sites built into the new Mill Plaza proposal, and as-yet no waiting list of residents and businesses for the recently-constructed sites downtown, what is the guarantee that they would fill?
+What kind of business study has been completed in 2018 to suggest that students will move into expensive apartments downtown?
+What effect will that have on the cottages?
+If they are left vacant, their construction in fields once used for soccer and other sports will have been a huge waste; if the owner of the Mill Plaza sees this as "business as usual," the message he sends is that his organization is only about making money.
 It would be unfortunate, and indeed visually unattractive, to build spaces that remain empty.
 This will send a clear message to potential future business people: Durham is not the place for your establishment.
 In fact, many Durham businesses find the town a hard place to set up shop.
-We have a high business rotation: Mamma Mac's closed a year ago; MixTeca closed recently; a store selling local goods and another selling men's ware were not profitable and closed.
+We have a high business rotation: Mamma Mac's closed a year ago; MixTeca also closed, and I heard rumors that Taco Mano is not doing well; a store selling local goods and another selling men's ware were not profitable and closed.

 Could some of this new housing be designated as low income to attract a range of residents for an appealing population variety: senior housing, for example?
 Foreign visitors/scholars?
-During the televised Board meeting, I heard the representative from the property owner adamantly express that anybody able to pay market price for a unit is welcome to rent it.
+During a televised Board meeting in 2015, I heard the representative from the property owner's office adamantly express that anybody able to pay market price for a unit is welcome to rent it.
 The message about making money over all else is clear here.
-However, let me remind the owners that having capital to build-more capital than the average Durham resident-comes with expected ethical and leadership responsibilities: just because a firm is financially able to build and has the right to do so does not preclude a wider responsibility to the community into which it is building.
+However, let me remind the owners that having capital to build- more capital than the average Durham resident-comes with expected ethical and leadership responsibilities: just because a firm is financially able to build and has the right to do so does not preclude a wider responsibility to the community into which it is building.
 What precedent would the owners of this firm like to set?
 If they offer some low-income senior housing, imagine how that might spur other wealthy property owners to behave as such.
 That is the kind of leadership the Durham community expects.
-In fact, a former plan for the Plaza was introduced a few years ago, one that was three years in the making by Durham residents and included the wishes of the community.
+In fact, a former plan for the Plaza was introduced nearly a decade ago, one that was three years in the making by Durham residents and included the wishes of the community.
 Why was it rejected?

-Here is what we appreciate about the current plan: restoring College Brook and providing a natural buffer between the property and the water; a consideration of green spaces.
+Here is what we appreciate about the current plan: a natural buffer between the property and the water; a consideration of green spaces.